Johann Eustach von Westernach: Grandmaster of the Teutonic Order

 Charles died on December 24, 1624.
-Johann Eustach initially put forth Archduke Leopold Wilhelm of Austria to be Grandmaster, however, the young Archduke was less than 11 years old at the time.
+Johann Eustach initially proposed Archduke Leopold Wilhelm of Austria as Grandmaster; however, the young Archduke was under 11 years old at the time.
 With this, Johann was forced to accept his election as Grandmaster of the Teutonic Knights on March 19, 1625, becoming the temporary ruler of the order, effectively serving as regent for Leopold Wilhelm.

-Johann's reign was largely marked by issues stemming from the ongoing Thirty Years War, not just as head of the Teutonic Order, but also as head of the Westernach family, based from Swabia.
-Johann wished to retake Prussia from the Hohenzollerns, who under former Grandmaster Albert, Duke of Prussia, had seized what was once the base of the Teutonic Order.
-The Holy Roman Emperor, Ferdinand II, pressured him into joining the pro-Imperial coalition in the Thirty Years War, having sent Johann a letter promising him Teutonic control of Prussia.
+Johann's reign was marked mainly by issues stemming from the ongoing Thirty Years' War, not only as head of the Teutonic Order but also as head of the Westernach family, based in Swabia.
+Johann wished to retake Prussia from the Hohenzollerns, who, under former Grandmaster Albert, Duke of Prussia, had seized what was once the base of the Teutonic Order.
+The Holy Roman Emperor, Ferdinand II, pressured him into joining the pro-Imperial coalition in the Thirty Years' War, having sent Johann a letter promising him Teutonic control of Prussia.
 He also considered rebasing the order in Croatia or Hungary (where they were based in the early 13th century).

-Johann perished suddenly on October 25, 1687.
+Johann perished suddenly on October 25, 1627.
 He was buried at the Deutschordenskirche in Mergentheim.